 To Cavender’s, “boots are the roots!”
 Founded by James and Pat Cavender in the 1960s, Cavender’s is the fastest growing western-wear chain and, of course, it started right here in Texas.
-Fifty-plus years of success is chalked up to affordable, quality product and remarkable customer service.
-Oh!
-And a collaboration with some ol’ crooner named George Strait.
+Fifty-plus years of success is chalked up to affordable, quality products and remarkable customer service.
 Count on Cavender’s to carry brands such as Lucchese, Ariat, Roper, and many more.
 Their merchandising is much more than boots, though: they have hats, workwear, gifts, clothes, home goods and, my personal favorite, a robust section for kids.
 Who doesn’t love a miniature cowboy or cowgirl?
 Cavender’s remains a family-run business to this day, and in 2019 the retailer was inducted into the Texas Cowboy Hall of Fame.
 The museum is conveniently located in the Stockyards near the Cavender’s store, which, by the way, is a two-story brick situation crowned with an enormous teal boot piped in red.
 Follow the boot for western treasures.

 Mon.-Sat.
 10 a.m.-6 p.m., Sun. noon-5 p.m.
 2601 N. Main St., 817-625-2391, www.cavenders.com.

 Looking for some trusty standbys?
 Head to Cityview.
 Target, Costco, Barnes & Noble, Academy, Petco, and my personal favorite, Half Price Books, all populate the area surrounding Hulen Mall, Cityview Towne Crossing, and Cityview Centre.
 There are a bunch of cool youths living in brand new, trendy apartments and the area just keeps growing, and growing, and growing… As the old proverb goes, “Where the youths are, the good shopping is.”
 I think it was Confucious.